 - Vegetable glycerin (VG) — VG is often used in the food, pharmaceutical and beauty industries.
 VG is included in vape cartridges because it increases the size of the vapour clouds.

 Your lungs can tolerate these cutting agents.
 You should avoid vaping anything that includes other substances (except flavours).

 CBD vaping gained a lot of popularity over the last few years, and it’s now one of the most popular ways of consuming CBD.
 Even though most experts agree that CBD is safe and can improve your wellbeing, CBD vaping faced its fair share of controversy — mainly because of the poorly regulated vaping markets in the U.S. and the EU.

-CBD is legal in both the U.S. and Europe, but local authorities do little to regulate the market.
+CBD is legal in both the U.S. and Europe, with plenty of companies like CBD Planet UK providing CBD to interested users, but local authorities do little to regulate the market.
 The authorities might forbid vape cartridges containing more than 0.2 percent of CBD from entering the market, but they’re not testing the products to see if they contain harmful additives.
 And this lax approach can have tragic consequences.

 In 2018, the U.S. Army banned all CBD oil products because more than 60 people showed up in emergency rooms with signs of mental distress, loss of consciousness, agitation, and seizures after vaping CBD.

 Most of the patients admitted to vaping CBD before, so they might have vaped counterfeit cartridges.
 An investigation showed that counterfeit CBD products might contain illegal substances, such as synthetic marijuana.

 In 2019, the 18-year-old Raphaël Pauwaert from Brussels died after developing pneumonia from vaping CBD.
 Raphaël’s CBD oil was tested positive for vitamin E.